2. How will school support my child? What additional needs are provided for at Wolverham?

 Children who have been identified as having additional needs are tracked and monitored vigorously by the Senior Leadership team through our normal assessment procedures.
-Individual and small group assessments are monitored by the SENDCO with start and end assessments taking place along with open discussion throughout the course of the programme.
+Individual and small group assessments are monitored by the SENDCO and the class teacher.
 Adaptations are made whenever needed to ensure that the full needs of the pupils are met.

 Occasionally, children will be identified as needing additional support above and beyond that provided in the classroom.
 School will provide additional support from the budget for a child using funding that is calculated on a range of factors including levels of FSM and achievement at the end of the Foundation Stage.

 Some children may require further support and school can apply for additional funding to support your child.
 This funding will be a ‘top up’ to the school budget.
 This is decided by a panel of people who meet monthly and includes head teachers, SEN consultants and other professionals.

 If it is decided that your child requires additional funding, school will liaise directly with parents to discuss the best approach to ensure that your child continues to be included in Wolverham Primary School and we work together to reduce barriers to learning and achievement.